** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 var b = SUBARRAY(a, 2, 8); - the result is array b = [2, 3, 4]

-CONTAINS() - checks if an array contains a specific element.
-If struct is used, checks if struct contains a specific key.
+CONTAINS() - This function checks if an array contains a specific element.
+If struct is used, it checks if struct contains a specific key.

-- param1 is local variable of type array or type struct
+param1 is a local variable of type array or type struct.

 1) if the param1 is an array - the param2 can be text, number, struct or another array.